 The apostolic succession is the basis on which the Catholic Church claims to be an authoritative source of Christian moral principles.
 The people who first spread Christianity, such as Jesus’ disciples and others like St Paul, are known as the apostles.
 Catholics argue that Christ began the apostolic tradition where he commanded his disciples to “make disciples of all nations” – thereby creating a social institution with a mission.
-He also said to them ‘whoever hears you, hears me.
+He also said to the apostles ‘whoever hears you, hears me.
 Whoever rejects you, rejects me’.
-That gave the disciples great authority.
+That gave them great authority.
 Jesus also told his disciple Peter to watch over his people.
 When Jesus said these words, the Bible did not yet exist.
 The teachings the disciples would give in the service of their mission must therefore have been what they had learned from Christ’s words, his way of life and the holy spirit.
 The Catechism of the Catholic church interprets this as Christ telling them to preach “what they had learned” from Jesus.
 Jesus thus gave the Church the authority to create its own teachings.

 The apostles then left bishops as the successors to their own positions of teaching authority, creating an apostolic succession which is meant to continue until the end of time.
 The current Catholic Church is the latest iteration of that history.
 The apostles and their successors created teachings which were separate from the Bible, yet meant to help interpret and explain it for the laity.
 This created ‘sacred tradition’, distinct from sacred scripture ‘though closely connected to it’.
 Through tradition, the Church ‘transmits’ its own moral teaching.
 This is why the Catholic church thinks it has the right to create its own teachings in addition to the Bible and to interpret the Bible.
 It was what Jesus wanted.